Programme - Day 1

 This session is designed to help understand the business case for social media, identify key elements of an effective social media strategy, understanding of compliance and regulatory considerations for content and provide real life examples of what is and can be used.

-Attend 35 minute boardroom sessions over the two days of the conference with leading players including Albemarle Street Partners, Benchmark Capital, Orbis, Quilter and Morningstar.
+Attend 35 minute boardroom sessions over the two days of the conference with leading players including Albemarle Street Partners, Benchmark, Morningstar Wealth Solutions, Orbis, Premier Miton Investors and Quilter.